 Foraminal stenosis in the neck (cervical spine) is a common cause of local pain as well as other neurological symptoms in the upper body.
-This is because stenosis is a shrinking of the canals that house the spinal nerves as they stem off the spinal cord.
-As the diameter of these canals, known as the foramina, shrink, the nerves can become compressed, which can lead to sensory and/or motor dysfunction.
+This is because stenosis is a shrinking of the canals that house the spinal nerves as they exit the spinal cord.
+As the diameter of these canals, known as the foramina, shrink, the nerves can become compressed, which can lead to chronic pain and symptoms.

 For some patients, the narrowing of foraminal stenosis does not result in symptoms.
 That is because the narrowing of the canal itself does not change the integrity of the spine to cause pain.
 It is only if a nerve root becomes pinched or compressed that symptoms will develop.
 To learn about the symptoms associated with this condition as well as the treatments available for relief, read the following article.

 - Arthritis in the spine